Soul Kind of Feeling

 "Soul Kind of Feeling" was a single released in August 1984 by Australian soul music group Dynamic Hepnotics from their album Take You Higher.
 It was their highest charting hit, which appeared on the Australian Kent Music Report Singles Chart in October 1984 and peaked at No. 5.
+It charted higher in neighbourly country New Zealand, spending eight weeks in the top 10 and peaking at No. 3 on June 30, 1985.
 In 1986, "Soul Kind of Feeling" won the APRA Music Award for 'Most Performed Australasian Popular Work'.

 "Soul Kind of Feeling" was written by lead singer, Robert Susz.
 The 12-inch single version, "Soul Kind of Feeling (12" Hepno Mix)" was remixed and extended from the earlier 7-inch single.
 Both were issued on Mushroom Records' White Label Records.
 In 1998, Mushroom released a three-track CD version.

 The music video was directed by Fiona Cochrane.